pletourneau/template-one/README.md

 * _$ npm run lint_
 * _$ npm run start (see note)_

-_{If you would like to start a server if UI is added, $ npm run start, will open a server in your browser.}_
+_{If you would like to start a server when UI is added, $ npm run start, will open a server in your browser.}_

 ## Known Bugs